top of page

 Marbled Purple Stripes - Robust flavor and mild-medium heat, with 5-7 easy to peel cloves in each bulb.
 Reliable and easy to grow, a common hardneck choice for commercial scale plantings.
 Eaten raw it is mellow with a robust flavor; stir fried or sauté brings out the sweetness; roasting it sweet and creamy without the starchiness of a Porcelain.
 Stores 8-9 months.

-A good substitute for Rocamboles for growers in wet, cool-warm areas.
+A good substitute for Rocamboles for growers in wet areas.

 We offer 3 Marbled Purple Stripes: